 From Year 1 to Year 6 we follow the National Curriculum studying all the areas of science: life and living processes, materials and physical processes.
 This includes everything from knowing what a seed needs in order to germinate right up to making healthy life choices or understanding the forces involved when a car grips the road.

 We need to learn how to carry out experiments too and we believe that science skills are the most fun to learn and we have a very hands-on style of teaching.
 Science lessons take place every week in every class and are mostly active and practical, lasting at least an hour.
 They often include aspects of maths and English so we can practise our core skills in a real context, presenting our results in graphs and reports.

 At Cumnor School, we have a specialist science teacher, Jules Pottle.
 Mrs Pottle has developed and refined her teaching of science over many years, and does a fabulous job of combining the key scientific skills and concepts that primary children need to understand in an exciting and motivating way.
-Her lessons are stimulating, practical and memorable, ensuring the children not only understand their work but enjoy it and remember it.
-Jules teaches science in most of our Key Stage 2 classes and works closely with the Key Stage 1 team to ensure that science is strength across the school.
-Mrs Pottle has been awarded the Primary Science Teacher of the Year award and has written many articles on science teaching and is now in the process of writing her third book to be published later this year.
+Mrs Pottle works closely with both the Key Stage 1 and the Key Stage 2 teams to ensure that science is strength across the school.
+Mrs Pottle has been awarded the Primary Science Teacher of the Year award and has written many articles on science teaching.
+She is now in the process of writing her fifth book to be published later this year.
 We also are incredibly lucky to have the scientific knowledge and expertise of our Oxford based community on our doorstep.
 Many parents and community

 members share their expertise with us through visits and talks to enrich our Science curriculum.

 For our long term Science progression plans see here: